Timdawson264/scheduler-assignment-comp301/README.md

 scheduler assignment comp301
 ============================
-this assingment involved implmenting a sorted dequeue to build a pseudo scheduler.
+This assignment involved implmenting a sorted dequeue to build a pseudo scheduler.

 see assignment.pdf for more info about this assignment